Overview

 FAQ

-How do LLM agents turn intentions into actions with tool-calling?Agents provide the LLM with descriptions of available tools (names, parameters, purpose).
-The LLM outputs a structured tool-call request (often JSON) selecting a tool and supplying parameters.
-The application executes the tool, returns results to the LLM, and the LLM uses those results to plan next steps or produce an answer.
+How does tool-calling work in practice?You equip the LLM with tool descriptions (name, purpose, parameters).
+The LLM then generates a structured tool-call request selecting a tool and filling parameters.
+The application executes the tool, returns results to the LLM, and the LLM synthesizes those results into the next action or answer.

-When should I use a multi-agent system instead of a single agent?Use MAS when a complex task decomposes into focused subtasks where specialized agents outperform a generalist (e.g., domain-specific summarization plus structured report writing, or front-end vs. back-end coding).
-MAS can improve quality and efficiency, though they add coordination complexity and potential failure modes.
+When should I use a Multi-Agent System (MAS) instead of a single agent?Use MAS when a complex task decomposes into specialized subtasks where focused agents outperform a generalist (e.g., separate agents for retrieval vs. synthesis, or frontend vs. backend coding).
+MAS can coordinate across different frameworks via A2A, but they add coordination complexity and have their own failure modes.

 pro $24.99 per month